fwzfrds/chatopia-fe/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Chatopia is a realtime web application which provides chat feature.
-This application built with Node JS, PostgreSQL database, Express JS, Next JS as frontend framework, Nodemailer as as module for sending email, & Cloudinary as cloud services for uploading images.
+This application built with Node JS, PostgreSQL database, Express JS, Next JS as frontend framework, Nodemailer as module for sending email, & Cloudinary as cloud services for uploading images.
 This Application use Rest API server from [chatopia-api](https://chatopia-api.herokuapp.com)

 ### Built With